v-sion-berlin/website-vsion-nuxt/content/en/index.md

     color: "#264653"
 interview:
   header: See us in action
-  body: For our partner
+  body_text: For our partner
-  body_part_2: ", we've developed a framework that helps customers seamlessly
+  body_text_part_2:
-    migrate to Viz Pilot Edge.
+    ", we've developed a framework that helps customers seamlessly migrate to Viz Pilot Edge.
 This framework includes components designed to supercharge your production build process.
 Check out our best practices for a smooth and successful transition."